UFI Codes for Hazardous Products

 What are UFI Codes?

-UFI codes will link, confidentially, to a central database, used by regional Poison Centres to quickly identify any chemicals involved in reported health & safety incidents.
-This information will enable them to offer appropriate medical advice to anyone affected.
+A UFI code will link, confidentially, to a central database, used by regional Poison Centres to quickly identify any chemicals involved in reported health & safety incidents.
+As a result, they can provide accurate and timely medical advice.
+Therefore, UFI codes play a key role in protecting users and consumers.

 Do UFI requirements apply to your organisation?